winmillwill/vagrant-ohai-plugin/README.md

 Usage
 =====

-Put the recipe `ohai` at the start of the node's run list to make sure that custom plugins are loaded early on in the Chef run and data is available for later recipes.
+Put the recipe `vagrant-ohai-plugin` at the start of the node's run list to make sure that custom plugins are loaded early on in the Chef run and data is available for later recipes.

 The execution of the custom plugins occurs within the recipe during the compile phase, so you can write new plugins and use the data they return in your Chef recipes.